 We’ve talked about DevOps at its beginnings, but now in 2017, DevOps is becoming one of the main movements in ITSM, much like ITIL or Agile are right now.

-At its core, the concept of DevOps is simple; DevOps is an ensemble of practices with the purpose of closing the gap between the development side of products and applications, and the rest of the IT operations, ultimately, bringing them to work in closer collaboration.
+At its core, the concept of DevOps is simple; DevOps is an ensemble of practices with the purpose of closing the gap between the development side of products and applications and the rest of the IT operations, ultimately, bringing them to work in closer collaboration.
 This results in an application development process that’s faster and more reliable.

 The Cloud will undoubtedly take an even bigger place this year in ITSM, with more businesses adopting it, but some elements are still slowing it down.
-There’s the lack of knowledge and mistrust from the old IT school, but more importantly, the importance of security for sensitive data, such as financial information, for example.
+There’s the lack of knowledge and mistrust from the old IT school, but more importantly, the importance of security for sensitive data, such as financial information for example.

-Mobility in ITSM:
+Mobile in ITSM:

 This is THE trend of 2017.
 The objective with mobility is to have a faster resolution time for incidents and a multi-channel handling of requests in order to more effectively manage requests, without having to be confined at a desk.
 This also facilitates the use of self-service for the users.
-Overall, the ability to handle requests with your mobile and other peripherals can result in a faster response time and an increase in client satisfaction.
+Overall, the ability to handle requests with your mobile and other devices can result in a faster response time and an increase in client satisfaction.

 Long gone is the time where tickets were managed through an Excel sheet located on the computer of the office’s system administrator.
 Sharing tools are now omnipresent and the ways to access them are easier to reach than ever.
 People are better trained to interact with those technologies and support teams are better equipped for the treatment of requests.